2023 PDC Women's Series: Women's Series 1

-Women's Series 1 was contested on Saturday 25 February 2023 at the Morningside Arena in Leicester.
+Women's Series 1 was contested on Saturday 25 February 2023 at the Leicester Arena in Leicester.

 The event was won by Beau Greaves, who won her 9th consecutive title.

 Women's Series 2

-Women's Series 2 was contested on Saturday 25 February 2023 at the Morningside Arena in Leicester.
+Women's Series 2 was contested on Saturday 25 February 2023 at the Leicester Arena in Leicester.

 The event was won by Beau Greaves, who won her 10th consecutive title.

 Women's Series 3

-Women's Series 3 was contested on Sunday 26 February 2023 at the Morningside Arena in Leicester.
+Women's Series 3 was contested on Sunday 26 February 2023 at the Leicester Arena in Leicester.

 The event was won by Mikuru Suzuki.

 Women's Series 4

-Women's Series 4 was contested on Sunday 26 February 2023 at the Morningside Arena in Leicester.
+Women's Series 4 was contested on Sunday 26 February 2023 at the Leicester Arena in Leicester.

 The event was won by Beau Greaves.

 May

 Women's Series 5

-Women's Series 5 was contested on Saturday 13 May 2023 at the Marshall Arena in Milton Keynes.
+Women's Series 5 was contested on Saturday 13 May 2023 at the Arena MK in Milton Keynes.

-The event was won by Beau Greaves, who won her 12th title, defeating Fallon Sherrock 5-2 in the final.
+The event was won by Beau Greaves, who won her 12th title, defeating Fallon Sherrock 5–2 in the final.

 Women's Series 6

-Women's Series 6 was contested on Saturday 13 May 2023 at the Marshall Arena in Milton Keynes.
+Women's Series 6 was contested on Saturday 13 May 2023 at the Arena MK in Milton Keynes.

 The event was won by Rhian O'Sullivan.

 Women's Series 7

-Women's Series 7 was contested on Sunday 14 May 2023 at the Marshall Arena in Milton Keynes.
+Women's Series 7 was contested on Sunday 14 May 2023 at the Arena MK in Milton Keynes.

 The event was won by Robyn Byrne.

 Women's Series 8

-Women's Series 8 was contested on Sunday 14 May 2023 at the Marshall Arena in Milton Keynes.
+Women's Series 8 was contested on Sunday 14 May 2023 at the Arena MK in Milton Keynes.

 The event was won by Mikuru Suzuki.

 June

 Women's Series 9

 Women's Series 9 was contested on Saturday 24 June 2023 at Halle 39 in Hildesheim.

-The event was won by Beau Greaves, who won her 13th title, defeating Mikuru Suzuki 5-1 in the final.
+The event was won by Beau Greaves, who won her 13th title, defeating Mikuru Suzuki 5–1 in the final.